UofT-DSI/shell/README.md

    - Describe your the overall goals, the context, and the specific details of what you were trying to accomplish
    - Make sure to **copy and paste** your code, your error message
    - Copying and pasting helps:
-      1. your peers and teaching team quickly try out your code
+      1. Your peers and teaching team quickly try out your code
-      1. others to find your question in the future
+      1. Others to find your question in the future

 #### Great resources on how to ask good technical questions that get useful answers
 - [Asking for Help - The Odin Project](https://www.theodinproject.com/lessons/foundations-asking-for-help)